-Here, we’ll be covering the top 3 buttercream options: American Buttercream, Swiss Meringue Buttercream and Italian Meringue Buttercream.
+Here, we’ll be exploring the top 3 buttercream options.
+American Buttercream v.
+Swiss Meringue Buttercream v.
+Italian Meringue Buttercream.
 You’ll be a Buttercream Boss in a swish of your whisk!

 The most popular of all the buttercreams.
 American buttercream is the traditional buttercream frosting used in most non-professional cakes and kitchens.
 It’s quick and easy to make, using just powdered icing sugar, butter and a splash of milk for a silky smooth finish.
 The ratio is 2:1 sugar to butter, making it the sweetest of all the buttercreams and an unsurprising winner amongst kids!
 It is characterised by its pale cream colour (add a splash of whitener to achieve a bright white tone), and it takes flavour well.
 Vanilla, Caramel, or perhaps a drop of bubblegum – we won’t judge!